- What Are Silicones?

 - Science & Research

 Silicone producers across Europe have come together to launch a campaign that aims to raise awareness of the little known and impressive benefits of silicones.
-Our year-round campaign will focus on four sectors where silicones’ enabling properties make their most smart and surprising contributions – renewable energy and energy-efficiency, construction, healthcare and transport.
+Our year-round campaign will focus on four sectors where silicones’ enabling properties make their most smart and surprising contributions – energy, construction, healthcare and electronics.